gayatrivenugopal/100-days-of-code/log.md

 **Thoughts:** Unable to call a user-defined function.
 Have to fix this before moving on to collections.
 Very important as this is the base of this application.

+### Day 4: August 13, 2018

+**Today's Progress**: Finally fixed the code.
+Did not need Py4J.
+Compiled the files and used the class files in Python using subprocess.
+Had to set the current working directory in the function.

+**Thoughts:** Now I can go to sleep!

 **Link to work:** [Text Processing Code](https://github.com/gayatrivenugopal/NLP/)